 This article will take you on an exciting journey through the world of Continuous Integration/Continuous Delivery (CI/CD) and explain to you why it’s a game-changer for businesses.
 Discover the cutting-edge benefits of test automation and how it can supercharge IT projects across a wide variety of industries.
 From smoother workflows to increased productivity and profitability, this article explores the endless possibilities of test automation and its positive outcomes for businesses.
-Read on to see how you can propel your midsize company up to new heights!

-How Test Automation has evolved
+How test automation has evolved

 Automation has come into many spheres of our life.
 We don’t have to wash our clothes anymore, as the washing machine can do it for us instead.
 We don’t have to vacuum our carpets anymore as an automatic vacuum cleaner can go from room to room and do it for us.
 Today’s software testers only need to do a little bit of manual testing.
 Instead, they focus mostly on writing code that will automatically check the quality of the produced software with CI/CD.